pau-riosa/neovim-setup/README.md

 1. open your terminal
 2. run `vim`
 3. if you see errors like `minpac#init`

-4. run `git clone git clone https://github.com/k-takata/minpac.git ~/.config/nvim/pack/minpac/opt/minpac`
+4. run `git clone https://github.com/k-takata/minpac.git ~/.config/nvim/pack/minpac/opt/minpac`

 # Other Setup